-Marketing agencies have, however, also caught on that influence in social media is not a popularity competition and is not limited to social capital.
+Marketing agencies have, however, also caught on that is not a popularity competition and is not limited to social capital.
 So as to benefit fully from the power of recommendations and the viral effect of “word-of-mouth”, one first has to understand who can influence whom, and who can potentially become a new ambassador who will pass on the brand message in his/her networks.

 In order to introduce a profitable influencer relationship, the Web professionals and companies have to look at it both from the point of view of the influencer (the expert) and from that of the one being influenced (the new consumer, who will potentially become a new ambassador).